mmistakes/so-simple-theme/_posts/2018-03-14-how-to-deploy-applications-to-digitalocean-with-terraform.md

 ##### Environment Variables

 You can provide values via environment.
-The name of the environment variable must be `TF_VAR_` followed by the `variable_name`, and the value is the value of the variable.
+The name of the environment variable must start with `TF_VAR_` followed by the `variable_name`, and the value is the value of the variable.

 For example, variables above can be set by: